A Union Square Lobby Rolls Out a New Greeting

 Dan: The lobby had two existing wall-mounted lights and we had to wire for two new ceiling-mounted fixtures.
 The problem was the existing electrical wiring, which we were going to use, would have cut into the beautiful crown molding that wraps around the ceiling.
 It was solved by running the electrical up the ceiling in a separate room and through the crawl space above the lobby ceiling.
 This avoided any damage to the original moldings.

-Thank you, Dan, for sharing your renovation with us!
+Thank you, Dan, for sharing your New York City lobby renovation with us!

 Check out Commerical 101 page to learn more about remodeling commercial spaces.